danthedaniel/TeaBot/README.md

 ###Setup

-In the teaBot.cfg file you first need to enter your bot's credentials, and then the subreddit(s) you want it to monitor.
+In the config/teaBot.cfg file you first need to enter the subreddit(s) you want it to monitor.
 More than one subreddit can be added by seperating each subreddit name with a comma.

-    [teaBot credentials]
-    username=mybot
-    password=mypassword

     [General]
     version=0.9.2
     subreddits=subreddit1,subreddit2,subreddit3
-    useragent=LittleTeaBot/%(version)s by teaearlgraycold
+    useragent=TeaBot/%(version)s by teaearlgraycold

+Then in config/oauth.txt you'll need to enter your API key and API secret.

+    # Config
+    scope=identity,account,edit,flair,history,livemanage,modconfig,modflair,modlog,modothers,modposts,modself,modwiki,mysubreddits,privatemessages,read,report,save,submit,wikiedit,wikiread
+    refreshable=True

+    # Appinfo
+    app_key=<key here>
+    app_secret=<secret here>

+    # Token
+    token=None
+    refresh_token=None

+For the initial launch you'll want to run the script on a local machine.
+Login to the bot account and run the script - a web browser window should open and prompt you to authorize the script to run on the account.
+After this step you are free to run TeaBot from any other machine without re-authorization (as long as you move over the oauth.txt file).

 Python-wise you should only need:

 * Python 3.X
 * PRAW
+* OAuth2Util

+    pip install praw
+    pip install praw-oauth2util

 Just run the `main.py` file.